 In approved programs, they are treated the same as on ground courses.
 For massage programs, PCOM meets the on campus requirements for hands-on courses mandated by NCBTMB.

 Is there a tech support center/person available for students to contact?

 Yes.
 It’s the same as for ground students.
 Online technical support requests are responded to within an hour during normal weekly business hours and within a day over weekends.

 Where can I go for Tech Support during business hours and after hours?

 Pacific College eLearning Support tickets, which are placed via email, are checked regularly, even outside normal business hours.
-You can click the Support button in MyPCOM or Pacific College College eLearning or send an email directly to firstname.lastname@example.org.
+You can access technical support in both MyPCOM and Pacific College College eLearning.
+You can also go directly to the support portal at support.pacificcollege.edu

 If I miss an online class, is the class archived?

 All online class materials are available throughout the term.
 Recordings are made of all synchronous class meetings.

 Does missed participation count as an absence for the course?